algeriatech/awesome-algeria/README.md

 ## Applications
 - [Alfanous](https://github.com/Alfanous-team/alfanous) - Alfanous is an Arabic search engine API provides the simple and advanced search in Quran
 - [Ji3an](https://github.com/Taybou/JiaanApp) - Ji3an is a mobile application for food recipes and cart shopping
+- [Timgad](https://github.com/OpenDZ/timgad) - Timgad is a kernel Linux Security Module that collects per process and system-wide security protections that are not handled by the core kernel itself

 ## Libraries and Frameworks
 - JavaScript